 NOTE: Some Unicode fonts are large-sized.
 These include MS (Microsoft) Arial Unicode font (23 MB) available from Microsoft and the Andale font (22 MB) offered by Zebra.
-These large font sets typically support a large number of languages, but cannot be downloaded to ZD888ta or ZD230ta due to the font file size.
+These large font sets typically support a large number of languages, but cannot be downloaded to ZD100ta due to the font file size.